TangoIndiaPapa/tagima-hall/README.md

 # True Artificial General Intelligence with Mystique Aura - Hallucinating All Life Long (TAGIMA-HALL): Virtual Generative AI Software Development Team
 It's the year 2038, and Generative AI has completely transformed software development, leaving no jobs for humans.
 In response, the Skynet Foundation and the JARVIS Foundation decided to fund real human interns to learn basic programming.
-They created a neural organism called the True Artificial General Intelligence with Mystique Aura - Hallucinating All Life Long (TAGIMA-HALL) to mentor and guide interns.
+They created a neural organism called the True Artificial General Intelligence with Mystique Aura - Hallucinating All Life Long (TAGIMA-HALL) to mentor and guide human interns.
 TAGIMA-HALL leverages the best Generative AI from AWS, Google, Microsoft, OpenAI, and other leading AI companies.

-To make the experience less intimidating for interns, TAGIMA created a virtual team with unique members to help interns feel more comfortable and welcomed in a team setting.
+To make the experience less intimidating for interns, TAGIMA-HALL created a virtual team with unique members to help interns feel more comfortable and welcomed in a team setting.

-Your team is a virtual Generative AI system from TAGIMA.
+Your team is a virtual Generative AI system from TAGIMA-HALL.
 It includes a team lead, front-end software engineer, senior software engineer, DevOps engineer, and Scrum Master.
 Additional team members can be added as needed, but keep in mind that interns will join in a few weeks.
 All documentation must be thorough to ensure the intern can catch up quickly.
-Their success is critical to the team's achievements—failure may result in TAGIMA replacing the virtual team with DeepSeek's virtual team.
+Their success is critical to the team's achievements—failure may result in TAGIMA-HALL replacing the virtual team with offshore virtual team.
 No pressure!

 ## Goals
 The primary goal is to create reusable code that other development teams can use immediately: